rloomba/JavaScriptButtons/README.md

 ```

 ### Donations
-Donation buttons lets you accept donations from your users.
+Donation buttons let you accept donations from your users.

 ```html
 <script src="paypal-button-minicart.min.js?merchant=YOUR_MERCHANT_ID"